kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The ResourceClaim controller will continue to deallocate claims when there are no entries in the ResourceClaim's `status.reservedFor`.
 References to PodGroups in `status.reservedFor` are removed after the PodGroup is deleted.
-Since PodGroups can only be deleted when all of their Pods have been deleted, ResourceClaims reserved for a PodGroup will therefore not be deleted before any of the Pods in the group which are actively using it.
-The entity which creates a PodGroup is responsible for deleting it when no more Pods in the group are expected to run.
+PodGroup deletion should be gated by a finalizer managed by the creator of the PodGroup to prevent the PodGroup from being removed from `status.reservedFor` before all of its Pods are done using the ResourceClaim.
+When no more Pods in the group are expected to run, the creator of the PodGroup is responsible for removing the finalizer and deleting the PodGroup.

 ### Determining Allowed Pods for a ResourceClaim